hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 Now, it’s enough to remove unnecessary copies during the function call by passing the color by reference (or just enable the compilation flag -O3), and it’s done.
 Not a single multiplication or division in code.
 The execution time has decreased from 2.95 to 0.64 seconds.

+I also recommend to check [this issue](https://github.com/ssloy/tinyrenderer/issues/28).
+Optimization is tricky!

 # Wireframe rendering

 So now we are ready to create a wire render.
 You can find the snapshot of the [code and the test model here](https://github.com/ssloy/tinyrenderer/tree/f6fecb7ad493264ecd15e230411bfb1cca539a12).